naglemi/gpt-revcomp-eval/README.md

 Tuskan, Gerald A., et al. "The genome of black cottonwood, Populus trichocarpa (Torr. & Gray)."
 Science 313.5793 (2006): 1596-1604.

 ## Contact
-Feel free to reach out to me with any questions. michael.nagle@oregonstate.edu
+Feel free to reach out to me with any questions.<br>
+michael.nagle@oregonstate.edu<br>
 website: michaelnagle.bio